 As part of the human interest section of the Lincoln County Herald, the editor wants to include this article on breastfeeding vs. formula in India.
 The editor has given it to Fenton Harcourt to edit for printing.
 Fenton was raised in Ruston, LA.
 He received his journalism degree from Louisiana Tech University.
 Fenton feels some of the language is a bit dramatic, and the spellings and sentence structures need to be Americanized.
 Also, some of the references need to be explained.

-The killer still at large
+The Impact of Bottle Feeding on Indian Children

 A year ago, nations of the world angrily and almost unanimously called for a ban on the promotion of baby milk powder.
 Yet the WHO (World Health Organization) resolution, then hailed as a major Third World victory over mighty multinationals, is slowly turning out to be worthless.
 Hardly any government -- from Bangladesh and India in Asia to Mexico in Latin America -- has cared to translate the resolution into real action back home.

-The switch from breast-feeding to bottle-feeding has been described by many scientists as the most dramatic change to have occurred in biological behavior since human beings emerged.
-But it has now proven to be a harmful form of modernization encouraged by the unethical marketing practices of private companies.
+The switch from breast-feeding to bottle-feeding has been described by many scientists a dramatic change in human behavior.
+While some change is beneficial, and other change is benign, this change is driven by profit.
+Private companies that benefit from breastfeeding engage in unethical marketing practices.
 These practices include sending sales representatives to maternity wards dressed as nurses to advise mothers that baby formula is best for their babies.
+Unlike here in the United States, clean water is not widely available in India.
+For this reason, bottle feeding, which requires mixing formula with water, can carry added danger to infants, as they may be exposed to dirty or even toxic water supplies.

 India presents probably the most dramatic case of a weakening in political will over the last year to control baby formula companies -- notwithstanding Prime Minister Indira Gandhi's rousing speech in Geneva at the WHO.
 A working group of the ministry of social welfare had formulated a code for marketing of baby formula even before the WHO meeting began in May 1981.
 The code stipulates not just a ban on advertising of baby formula but also of baby foods.
 But instead of becoming national legislation by now, the code still remains a confidential document.
 Even though 24 out of 25 members of the working group signed the final report nearly a year ago, the 25th member still has yet to sign it.
 The government has not yet stopped advertising of baby formula on television, either.